 - Police certificates

 When European occupation of Australia began there were as many as 400 different indigenous languages, some of which were mutually intelligible, being more dialects than anything else.
-None of these languages has become adopted as either an official language or a national language of Australia in the same way as the indigenous language of neighbouring New Zealand did (Maori).
+None of these languages has become adopted as either an official language or a national language of Australia in the same way as the indigenous language of neighboring New Zealand did (Maori).
 Many indigenous languages have either died out or are in danger of disappearing.
-Where one of the 70 odd indigenous languages that have survived is still widely used (mainly in the north of Western Australia, the Northern territory and Queensland), professional translators help to bridge the gap when it comes to providing government services where a translation from the aboriginal language to English is required to assure understanding takes place.
+Where one of the 70 odd indigenous languages that have survived is still widely used (mainly in the north of Western Australia, the Northern Territory, and Queensland), professional translators help to bridge the gap when it comes to providing government services where a translation from the aboriginal language to English is required to assure understanding takes place.